How to drive trusted decisions without changing your current data infrastructure.

 It may surprise you to know that retail is one of the most data-driven industries out there.
 While tech companies may get all the press for leveraging data — for better or worse — it’s retail that’s putting customer data to use to create dynamic experiences and pivot more quickly in a post-pandemic world.

 The edge isn’t a new technology.
 Many point-of-sale systems already function somewhat like edge applications at physical stores.
-But as companies seek competitive differentiation, they’re pushing the boundaries of what the intelligent edge can do.
+But as companies seek competitive differentiation, they’re pushing thepokies boundaries of what the intelligent edge can do.

 For example, during the height of the pandemic, stores such as Target accelerated buy online/pick up in-store options to accommodate stay-at-home orders.
 They leveraged existing store space, converting it to a micro-fulfillment center and enabled smart tagging, robotics, and smart storage to make it easier than ever for a reduced number of store associates to handle increased order volume.